wso2/docs-is/en/docs/administer/clustering-overview.md

     any unforeseen opportunities.

 These characteristics are essential for enterprise applications deployed in a production environment.
-You need a cluster when you go into production as that is when good performance and reliability are critical.
+Therefore, you need a cluster when you go into production when performance and reliability are critical.

 WSO2 provides [Hazelcast Community Edition](http://www.hazelcast.com/products-community.jsp) as its default